 Finally, Youtube personalities such as Omar Baddar have also accused her of vile and poisonous rhetoric, of fanning Islamophobia, and of legitimising far right paranoia.
 She has supposedly, therefore, helped in exposing peaceful, innocent Muslims to danger.
 To this accusation, I have but one query – Can any damage wrought by Hirsi Ali’s criticism of Islam be worse than the damage caused by ISIS, its ideology, and the actions of persons all over the world who have engaged in ‘lone wolf’ attacks?
 The rising climate of fear and anger towards Muslims, if predictable, is profoundly tragic and worrying.
 However, it is undeniably more due to the deaths and tears wrought by terrorists, rather than the words of a woman whose work continues to circulate primarily among only a certain class in society.
 Do they imagine that the attacker in Quebec for instance, derived inspiration for his rage from Hirsi Ali’s measured dissection of Islamist thought, or was it borne of a hysteria achieved by a steady and thorough process of radicalisation?
 I suspect her critics know the answer and know that her work, while uncomfortable to practising Muslims, is not wont to provoke murderous rage.
 But it is more convenient to blame her for the ‘deaths’ of people, rather than to malign her for hurting religious sentiments.
 Her enemies merely resort to the argument which is more prone to evoking an emotional response.

 Why do I write this piece, when Hirsi Ali has plenty of supporters who respect and engage with her arguments?
 There is a fundamental dissonance with a discourse where ‘liberal elites’, who claim to respect the authenticity of experience and origin, and who champion the idea of voices from marginalised communities, refuse to listen to them when it does not fit their preconceived notions.
 It is a damaging sign to the countless women, not only in Muslim communities but in multiple cultures and religions, who are battling social norms and structures in their own countries to find voices like Hirsi Ali’s shut down.
+Many of us are in this category, of having observed little girls forced into conditions and lives beyond their control, and railing against social structures that produce this situation.
 Irrespective of whether you agree or disagree with voices such as hers, they have lived and experienced a world that their critics, by and large, have not.
 This is simply not exchangeable.
 By all means, challenge Hirsi Ali and those who share her views.
 However there is an invaluable authenticity to her vision that the rest of the world, including nationalists and scholars, should be reluctant to dismiss.